- What is a performance appraisal?

 It gives a descriptive analysis of an employee’s performance supported by performance reports and data.

 Even though the essay method allows the manager to emphasize relevant issues in much detail, the shortcoming of this method is that it is tedious, time-consuming and can be biased.

 The elaborate assessment makes it difficult to quantify the results and draw conclusions, making it a less practiced method across organizations.

-The ranking method is another commonly used method of evaluation wherein employee performances are compared to performances of fellow co-workers.
+The ranking method is another commonly used method of evaluation wherein employee performances are compared to the performances of co-workers.

 This method is used when the organization wants to identify its best performers and worst.

-The employees are categorized as excellent, very good, average, poor and very poor by the managers on the basis of their annual performances.
+The employees are categorized as excellent, very good, average, poor and very poor by the managers based on their annual performances.

 The evaluation is done by answering questions in Yes or No. The manager analyzes your performance on a set of traits to identify your strengths and weaknesses and provide appraisals accordingly.

 5. Critical incident method

 This method is based on major incidents that take place in the organization during the year.